$F$-purity deforms in $\mathbb{Q}$-Gorenstein rings: Preliminary Results

-Our study of $\fm$-adic stability of $F$-purity requires us to study the Frobenius splitting ideals of $R$.
-To this end we suppose that $(R,\fm,k)$ is a local $F$-finite ring of prime characteristic $p>0$.
-The $e$th Frobenius splitting ideal of $R$ is the ideal
+Our study of $\fm$-adic stability of $F$-purity (Theorem \ref{Theorem F-purity deforms Q-Gorenstein index p^e_0}) requires a careful analysis of the Frobenius degeneracy ideals of $R$ which is partially contained in this subsection.
+We suppose that $(R,\fm,k)$ is a local $F$-finite ring of prime characteristic $p>0$.
+The $e$th Frobenius degeneracy ideal of $R$ is the ideal

-Frobenius splitting ideals were introduced by Enescu and Yao in \cite{EnescuYao} and play a prominent role in prime characteristic commutative algebra, especially in the study of $F$-regularity and $F$-purity.
+Frobenius degeneracy ideals were introduced by Yao in \cite{Yao06} and by Aberbach and Enescu in \cite{AE05} and play a prominent role in prime characteristic commutative algebra, especially in the study of $F$-regularity and $F$-purity.
 It is important for us to notice that a ring $R$ is $F$-pure if and only if $I_e(R)$ is a proper ideal for some (equivalently every) natural number $e\in\mathbb{N}$.

-If $R$ is Cohen-Macaulay (e.g if $R$ is $F$-regular) the Frobenius splitting ideals $I_e(R)$ may be realized as certain colon ideals, and this viewpoint has been central to the study of the ``weak implies strong" conjecture and $F$-signature theory (see \cite{AberbachPolstra, HunekeLeuschke, PolstraTucker, PolstraSmirnov, WatanabeYoshida} for example).
+If $R$ is Cohen-Macaulay (e.g if $R$ is $F$-regular) the Frobenius degeneracy ideals $I_e(R)$ may be realized as certain colon ideals, and this viewpoint has been central to the study of the ``weak implies strong" conjecture and $F$-signature theory (see \cite{AP19, HL02, PS18, PT18, WY04} for example).